mrcaron/SwInterns2018/README.md

 # SOLIDWORKS 2019 Summer Comp-Sci Internships
-So... you've come to our booth at the career fair and scanned the qr code which led you here.
+We're excited that you want to join our team at SOLIDWORKS!
 This is a code repository hosted by GitHub (if you're new to git or github, read [the getting started guide](https://guides.github.com/activities/hello-world/)) containing an exercise or two for you to complete prior to our first talk.
 It gives us some material for conversation.

 Please [fork](https://guides.github.com/activities/forking/) this repo and create a branch for yourself.
 Solve one (or more!) of the problems below in the _Choose your own adventure_ section.
 When you're done, [create a pull request for us](https://help.github.com/articles/creating-a-pull-request/).
 Write clearly, write correctly.
 State any assumptions you make.
 We look forward to chatting over your code!